Harassment & Discrimination Policy

 The following represents the procedure for resolving incidents where harassment or discrimination has been alleged.

-- After discussion with the vice president/dean for student life, an official investigative officer will be appointed to formally review the complaint.
+- After discussion with the Vice President for Student Life or Director of Human Resources, an official investigative officer will be appointed to formally review the complaint.
 The complainant submits a signed petition describing the complaint and requesting a formal investigation.
-In some cases, it may be appropriate for the designated officer to draft the petition.
-Other investigative officers may be designated by the president of the College as needed (see item #7, complaint process).
+In some cases it may be appropriate for the designated officer to draft the petition.
+Other investigative officers may be designated by the president of the College or Chair of the Board of Trustees as needed.

 The Formal Complaint Process/Timeline

 The timetable set forth below is approximate.
-The vice president/dean for student life, in consultation with the investigative officer may, at his or her discretion, allow additional time for any of the steps noted.
+The Vice President for Student Life/Director of Human Resources, in consultation with the investigative officer may, at his or her discretion, allow additional time for any of the steps noted.
+All relevant parties will be notified if additional time is needed.

-- Within three (3) working days of receiving the written complaint, the investigating officer will consult with the relevant parties, including the complainant and the accused, in order to ascertain the facts and views of both parties.
+- Within three (3) business days of receiving the written complaint, the investigating officer will consult with the relevant parties, including the complainant and the respondent, in order to ascertain the facts and views of both parties.

-- Within 14 working days from the filing of the complaint, the investigating officer will conduct an inquiry and prepare a report summarizing the relevant evidence.
+- Within fourteen (14) business days from the filing of the complaint the investigating officer will conduct an inquiry and prepare a report summarizing the relevant evidence.

-- The report of the vice president/dean for student life or investigative officer will be sent to the complainant and to the accused.
-Within five (5) working days thereafter, the complainant and the respondent may each submit a final statement to the vice president/dean for student life concerning the report.
+- The report of the investigative officer will be sent to both the complainant and the respondent.
+Within five (5) business days thereafter, the complainant and the respondent may each submit a final statement to the Vice President for Student Life/Director of Human Resources concerning the report.

-- Within five (5) working days after the submission of any final statements from the complainant and the accused, the vice president/dean for student life or five-person panel will decide whether a violation of this policy has occurred, and if so, what the consequences shall be.
-These may range from reprimand, suspension or probation, to termination or dismissal.
+- Within five (5) business days after the submission of any final statements from the complainant and the respondent(s), the three-person panel will decide whether a violation of this policy has occurred, and, if so, what the consequences shall be as outlined in Section 5 - Sanctions.

 Appeals Related to Harassment, Discrimination, and Sexual Harassment

-Following the disposition of a case, any student who is dissatisfied with the decision may appeal by submitting a statement to the academic vice president within 10 working days stating with specificity the reasons for his or her dissatisfaction.
-The academic vice president, within 30 days of submission of such a request, shall either affirm or overturn the decision.
-Appeals will be based upon the record made before the academic vice president and will not constitute a rehearing of the evidence.
-The person accused will be given an opportunity to present oral argument on such review provided, however, that nothing in the foregoing will be construed to prevent the reviewing committee in its discretion from hearing newly discovered evidence.
-The written response of the academic vice president will constitute the final determination of the complaint.
+Following the disposition of a case, any individual who is dissatisfied with the decision may appeal by submitting a statement to the Provost/Academic Vice President within ten (10) business days, stating with specificity the reasons for his or her dissatisfaction.
+The Provost/Academic Vice President, within thirty (30) days of submission of such a request, shall either affirm or overturn the decision.
+Appeals will be based upon the record made before the Provost/Academic Vice President and will not constitute a rehearing of the evidence.
+The written response of the Provost/Academic Vice President will constitute the final determination of the complaint.
+Should the individual be a member of the College’s Executive Leadership statements of appeal should be submitted to the College President.
+Should the individual be the College President statements of appeal should be submitted to the College Chair of the Board of Trustees.

-Sanctions for harassment, discrimination, or sexual harassment will be appropriate to the nature and severity of the offense and will be consistent with relevant College policy guidelines.
-Sanctions may include, but are not limited to, an oral reprimand, a written reprimand, a warning added to the accused person's file, or the probation, suspension, or dismissal of a student.
+Sanctions for harassment or discrimination will be appropriate to the nature and severity of the offense and will be consistent with relevant College policy guidelines.
+Sanctions may include, but are not limited to, an oral reprimand, a written reprimand, a warning added to the respondent’s file, probation, suspension, or expulsion of a student.
+For faculty or staff members, the final dispensation of disciplinary action will be conducted in accordance with applicable faculty and staff personnel policies and the adjudicatory panel’s findings.
+If violations are found, possible sanctions can include up to termination from the College.

 Protection of Rights